 Location

-Located in the southwest part of Cedar Rapids, this district contains a total of nine schools.
+Located in the southwest region of Cedar Rapids, this district contains a total of nine schools.
 This includes one high school, one middle school, one intermediate school, and six elementary schools.
 Because of their location, smaller towns like Ely, Swisher, Fairfax, and Walford are all included in this district, along with southwest Cedar Rapids.
-If you are living somewhere outside of the city, this would be the best school district for you.
+If you are living outside the city, this would be the best school district for you.

 Looking to move soon?